Slurm srun versus IBM CSM jsrun

 Similarly, both commands provide the ability to specify the task to resource mapping pattern: block, cyclic or plane.

 As an aside, Livermore Computing offers the mpibind SPANK plugin on their Linux clusters in place of srun's native --cpu_bind option.
 This offers a default mapping and binding selection that considers the OpenMP thread count and makes optimal mapping/binding decisions by default for most cases.
-It is unknown at this time whether mpibind will need to be ported to the jsrun environment or if jsrun will by default mimic the behavior of mpibind.
+The lrun command provides mpibind bindings on the IBM CORAL systems.

 Typically, srun is invoked from within a batch script.
 The script is submitted to the Slurm scheduler using the sbatch command.
 Alternatively, users can invoke salloc.
 The salloc command will block until the job runs, and then return a prompt.
 From that prompt, users can invoke srun one or multiple times within the same resource allocation.
 This form of job submission is known as an interactive job.